Mets fire GM after he sent explicit texts to female reporter

 It’s another embarrassing development for the Mets, who have energized fans by acquiring star shortstop Francisco Lindor and several other notable players since Cohen purchased the club from the Wilpon and Katz families for $2.42 billion in early November.

-Beltrán was let go by the Mets — without managing a single game — just more than a year ago on Jan.
+Beltran was let go by the Mets – without managing a single game – just more than a year ago on Jan.
 16, 2020, following a tenure that lasted 77 days.
-Porter was fired 38 days after being introduced as GM of the Mets, which he called “a dream job.”
+Porter was fired less than 40 days after being introduced as GM of the Mets, which he called ”a dream job.”

-“Jared has proven himself at every level and in every position he has held, earning respect from his peers throughout baseball,” Alderson said in a statement when Porter was hired.

 Not fully familiar with the English language and American culture, the woman received help from an interpreter in constructing a message to Porter asking him to ”please stop sending offensive photos” or messages.
 He apologized by text multiple times and said he would stop, ESPN reported.